 - Scheduled feedings, swaddling, rooms that are too warm and pacifiers may reduce your baby’s feeding cues.
 Not feeding your baby often enough can lead to slow weight gain.
 See How to Know Your Baby is Getting Enough Milk for more information.

 - Low milk production results in poor growth.
 This is often caused by a difficult start which results in insufficient milk removal in the early days and weeks.
 With the support of a La Leche League Leader or International Board Certified Lactation Consultant (IBCLC) milk production can often be increased.
 Low milk supply can also be caused by breast surgery, insufficient breast tissue, hormonal complications or a retained placenta.
-If it is not possible to rebuild your milk supply, be encouraged that you can continue to breastfeed your baby while supplementing with donor milk or formula.
+If it is not possible to rebuild your milk supply, be encouraged that you can continue to nurse your baby while supplementing with donor milk or formula.
 See Low Milk Production and Establishing Your Milk Supply for more information.

 - There may be other health issues that are making it difficult for your baby to gain weight, like an infection or cardiac issues.
 Consult your healthcare provider.